dalnefre/tart-nodeunit/README.md

 If `count` is specified, dispatch at most `count` events.
 When the event queue is exhausted, return `true`.
 Otherwise return `false`.
+If an actor behavior throws an exception, the same exception is thrown out of `testing.dispatch()`.

 ```javascript
 var adapter = require('../index.js');